-It is near impossible to run a business without using technology and having access to email and the Internet.
-You may even employ cloud computing, software-as-a-service (SaaS), social networks like Facebook and Twitter to be more productive and increase your business visibility.
+It is nearly impossible to run a business without using technology and having access to email and the Internet.
+You may even employ cloud computing, software-as-a-service (SaaS), and social networks like Facebook and Twitter so you can be more productive and increase your business visibility.
 Be careful — implementing technology in your business can create challenges and potential liability!

 I am often asked what things should be included in an employee manual or acceptable use policy.
 Employers should consider adding an acceptable use policy (AUP) to your employee handbook.
-(No company is too small to have an employee handbook — it sets out the “rules of the road” of the company’s expectations of its employees’ conduct, protecting company trade secrets and confidential information, explaining human resource matters and vacation policies, and prohibition on sexual harassment, etc.).
+(No company is too small to have an employee handbook — it sets out the “rules of the road” of the company’s expectations of its employees’ conduct, protecting company trade secrets and confidential information, and explaining human resource matters, vacation policies, prohibition on sexual harassment, and more).

 - The acceptable use policy sets forth the expectations of what is the acceptable use of the company’s technology — from the computers and fax machines, to the use of the Internet and email.
 It also should address computer security, copyright infringement and defamation/slander.

 - The AUP should be written in a way to protect the company form rogue employees as well as protecting the employees’ right to free speech and privacy.
 Many companies are concerned with their employees’ use of the internet (and go so far as to install monitoring and filtering software or appliances, which may not be appropriate for your company).
 At the end of the day, the AUP should protect the company’s best interests.

 Consider the following that you may want to address in your AUP:

 - Do you have a valid business reason to monitor your employee activities?

 - Is there certain company information that needs to be protected or kept confidential?

 - Can you identify which employees that have a “need to know” sensitive data?